MoonMoon82/ATinyEncoder/README.md

 https://www.pinteric.com/rotary.html

 His code has got high hitrate for accurate reading of rotary encoders.
-But it also has got a big flaw if you're trying to get a rotary encoder working in your own project: Whatever what's in your code causing a delay of calling the checkRotaryEncoder() leads to a false estimation of the encoder state.
+But it also has got a big flaw, if there are other time consuming tasks in your project which lead to a delayed call of the checkRotaryEncoder() routine.
+A delay in this case leads to a false estimation of the rotary encoder state.
-To get rid of the flaw, I decided to get his code running on a dedicated ATTiny85.
-It is sending the relative iterations and state of the push button in a 2 byte structure over software-serial pins.
+To run his code on a dedicated ATTiny85 get's rid of this issue.
+The ATTiny85 is sending the relative iterations and state of the push button in a 2 byte structure over software-serial pins.

 The byte structure:

-1. byte boolean - Pushbutton pressed
+1. byte bool - Pushbutton pressed
 2. byte int_8 - Relative iterations of the rotary encoder since the last request

-I also provide a small and simple library for arduino framework based microcontrollers to communicate with the ATTiny controller.
+There's also a small and simple library for arduino framework based microcontrollers provided to communicate with the ATTiny controller.